‘The Masked Dancer’ spoilers: The Tulip is …

 SEE ‘The Masked Dancer’ spoilers: The Sloth is …

-We will only find out if we are right that Tulip is Mackenzie Ziegler when she is unmasked.
+We will only find for sure that Tulip is Mackenzie Ziegler when she is unmasked.
 That will only happen if she loses a match-up or wins the show.
 Do you think we are correct about the real name of Tulip?
 Sound off in the comments section with your best guesses.

 SEE ‘The Masked Dancer’ spoilers: The Zebra is …